Tomasz Łubieński

-Tomasz Andrzej Adam Łubieński, comte de Pomian (24 December 1784, in Szczytniki near Kalisz – 27 August 1870, in Warsaw) was a brigadier general in the Polish army, senator, landowner in Kalisz and businessman.
+Tomasz Andrzej Adam Łubieński, comte de Pomian (24 December 1784 – 27 August 1870) was a brigadier general in the Polish army, senator, landowner in Kalisz and businessman.
 Hoping to liberate Poland, he fought on the French side in the Napoleonic Wars, fighting at Essling, Wagram, Dresden, Ulm, Leipzig, Hanau and Berezina, for which Napoleon made him a baron de l'Empire.
 He also later took part in the November Uprising against Russia.

 Life

 Early life

+He was born on 24 December 1784 in Szczytniki near Kalisz.
 From an old Polish noble family, Tomasz's parents were Feliks Łubieński, count of Pomian and the minister of justice in the Duchy of Warsaw, and Tekla Teresa Łubieńska née Bielińska, herself a poet and an author of historical plays.
 Her main works were Wanda, królowa polska (1806), (Wanda, Queen of Poland), and Karol Wielki i Witykind (1807) (Charlemagne and Wedekind).
 She also translated the works of Jean Racine and Voltaire into Polish.
-Tomasz was the second of their ten children - the eldest sibling was Franciszek, the others being Piotr, Jan, Henryk, Tadeusz, Józef, Maria, Paulina and Róża.
+Tomasz was the second of their ten children – the eldest sibling was Franciszek, the others being Piotr, Jan, Henryk, Tadeusz, Józef, Maria, Paulina and Róża.